anbox-cloud/discourse-docs/tut/stream-client.md

         // Run `juju status` to get the stream gateway IP/domain name
         // Replace 'https://gateway.url.net' with the stream gateway IP/domain name
         url: 'https://gateway.url.net',
-        //Use the access token created earlier as 'YOUR_AUTH_TOKEN'
+        // Use the access token created earlier as 'YOUR_AUTH_TOKEN'
         authToken: 'YOUR_AUTH_TOKEN',
         session: {
             // Run `amc list` to see a list of all applications
             // Replace `com.foo.bar` with your application name
             app: "com.foo.bar",
         },
-        // Set the display resolution and frame rate for the Android container
+        // Adjust the display resolution and frame rate for the Android container as per your requirements
         screen: {
             width: 1280,
             height: 720,